-Islam being the later religion which the prophets of the Bible failed to anticipate means that its one prophet could denounce with impunity the message of those who came before, Jesus in particular.
-The injurious speech of a god may not deserve to be trampled on, but its amplification by mortals, as the Saudi have done in a book they peddle as the word of God may not warrant the same consideration.
+Islam being the later religion which the prophets of the Bible failed to anticipate means that its one prophet could denounce with impunity the message of those who came before, Jesus in particular, as the Koran does repeatedly.

-In both invectives, writers of the gospels are extensively quoted in support of the Koran's assertion that Jesus did not die on the cross and that Allah does not share power with a son and those who make that claim are committing the greatest sin of all, Shirk, an "unpardonable sin" to quote the Saudi Koran.
+In both invectives, writers of the gospels are extensively quoted in support of the Koran's assertion that Jesus did not die on the cross and that Allah does not share power with a son and those who make that claim are not only perverts but committing the greatest sin of all, that of Shirk, an unpardonable sin.

-The Koran would have the community of believers, because of what it asserts is their superiority in faith, rule the universe and purge it of undesirables.
+The Koran would have the community of believers, because of what it asserts is their superiority in faith, rule the universe and purge it of undesirables, i.e. unbeleivers.
 In 1925 a man published a book in which he made the same claim for his community based on its alleged racial superiority.

 The near success of the latter and the continued success of the former supremacist doctrine is largely due to a strategy of deceiving your opponents as to your stated intentions until such a time as your inferiors find themselves at a disadvantage.

 47:35 So do not weaken and call for peace, while you have the upper hand and Allah is with you.
 He will not stint you your actions.

 Bavaria has maintained a ban on the publication of the 1925 supremacist polemic even after the author's copyright expired in 2016.
 Banning or ripping up books, except perhaps in protest, even those which contain invitations to genocide and are as openly contemptuous of your beliefs as is the Saudi Koran is not the answer.